yasmine-hj/CLI-project-GymClasses-Gem/README.md

 # GymClasses

 Welcome to the GymClasses gem!
 This gem will show you a list of classes available at Nuffield Health Fitness & Wellbeing Gyms as per their website.
-You can then select a class to find out more details of the class and its benefits.
+You can then select a class to find out more details about the class and its benefits.

 ## Installation